 Instructions

-- Add oil and sour cream, whisk again then sprinkle the lemon zest, mix.
+- Add the oil and Greek yogurt, and whisk again until smooth.
+Stir in the lemon zest.

-- After that, add the flour mixture to the wet ingredients and mix.
+- Gradually add the dry ingredients to the wet mixture and mix until just combined.

-- Allow the muffins to cool down completely.
+- Allow the muffins to cool completely before serving.

 Notes